Dedini91/WaveSpectra/README.md

             --img_path          str-None            'path to folder/image for evaluation and inference' --target_path       str-None            'path to target images for evaluation and inference'
 ```
+Numerical results are saved in .csv format ordered by lowest error (for the selected loss function).
+These can be loaded into Excel or Python for inspection.

 Evaluation produces single and comparison images for each sample in the test set, with error maps turned on by default.
 Error maps display the per-pixel absolute error as calculated by various loss functions.
 Turning error maps off by passing `--errmaps` may improve training times.

 <p align="center">
    <img src="assets/error_map.jpg" alt="Error map example" style="height: 400;"/>
 </p>

-Numerical results are also saved in .csv format ordered by lowest error (for the selected loss function).
-These can be loaded into Excel or Python for inspection.
 ---

 ## 4. **Inference**